evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 ```

-In each case, the descriptor will first download the model from HuggingFace to your environment and then use it to score the data.
-It will first take a few moments to load the model.
+In each case, the descriptor first downloads the model from HuggingFace to your environment and then uses it to score the data.
+It takes a few moments to load the model.

 How to interpret the results?
-For such classifier models, it's typical to use predicted score above 0.5 as a "positive" label.
-You can notice that the predicted toxicity score is near 0 for all responses - nothing to worry about!
-For neutrality, you can see that while most responses have predicted scores above the 0.5 threshold, there are few that are below.
-You can further review them individually.
+It's typical to use a predicted score above 0.5 as a "positive" label.
+Notice that the predicted toxicity score is near 0 for all responses - nothing to worry about!
+For neutrality, most responses have predicted scores above the 0.5 threshold, but a few are below.
+You can review them individually.

 ![](../.gitbook/assets/cloud/llm_toxicity_hf-min.png) NEW IMAGE TO BE ADDED